Shairam/ballerina-sp-tracing/README.md

 documentation {
   `deleteData` is a function to delete a student's data from student records database
     P{{stuId}} This is the id of the student to be deleted.
     R{{}} This function returns a json object.
-If data is added it returns json containing a status.
+If data is deleted it returns json containing a status.
-            If data is not added , it returns the json containing a status and error message.
+            If data is not deleted , it returns the json containing a status and error message.
 }

 // Function to delete a student record with id public function deleteData(int stuId) returns (json) {
     json status = {};
     string sqlString = "DELETE FROM student WHERE id = ?";

     // Delete existing data by invoking update action